nabielkandiel/YTDownload/writeup.md

 4. call app.exec on your QApllication object
    * this call start running the code by entering Qt's main loop

+#### Signals & Slots

+Documentation can be found [here](https://doc.qt.io/qtforpython/tutorials/basictutorial/signals_and_slots.html).

+Signals and slots are a part of the Qt library that provide a convenient way to connect the front end to the backend of the application.
+It is really just a publish subscribe mechanism.
+Signals are a way for a GUI component to publish that some action has occured.
+Slots are functions that are connected (subscribed) to signals and perform some action.
+Multiple slots can be connected to the same signal and multiple signals to the same slot.

 ---